-Before arriving in Australia, it is better to book a room for 2-3 days – do not wait until you arrive.
-After 24 hours of flying, jet lag and heavy suitcases, wandering the streets for accommodation in Brisbane will not be easy.
-Depending on the season, many accommodations will be fully booked, so booking your first few days in advance will save so much stress (and money!)
+Before arriving in Australia, it is best to book a room for 2-3 days – do not wait until you arrive.
+Depending on the time of year, much of the accommodation can be fully booked.
+Also, after 24 hours of flying, with gruelling jet lag and heavy suitcases, wandering the streets of Brisbane looking for a place to stay won’t be easy.
+Here are all our tips to make the process smoother.

-If you want to stay near the city centre, choose the following areas: Brisbane City, Fortitude Valley, South Bank, South Brisbane or West End.
-If you do not have a car, stick to these areas so you can access everywhere on foot.
+If you want to stay near the city centre, choose the following areas: Brisbane City, Fortitude Valley, South Bank, South Brisbane, West End.
+If you don’t have a car, these areas are easily accessible by foot.

-10-15 minutes by bus from the city centre, the districts of Woolloongabba, Milton, Auchenflower, Toowong, Bowen Hills, Teneriffe and Newstead are very good areas to be based.
+10-15 minutes by bus from the city centre, the districts of Woolloongabba, Milton, Auchenflower, Toowong, Bowen Hills, Teneriffe and Newstead are very good options.
 There are apartments in abundance, and they have great transport links to the city centre.